 If you have trouble finding the necessary emails, here are some ideas.

 The subject line and email body are key

-Personalization is the key to make your cold email stand out from the crowd.
+Personalization is the key to making your cold email stand out from the crowd.
 Use the information you have on your prospects to make the email seem tailored to them specifically.

 A subject line is like the plot synopsis to a movie you’re deciding to watch on streaming.
 If it doesn’t get your attention and makes you interested in watching it, you’ll just skip it.
 Make sure your subject line gets the attention of your recipients.